 The latest issue of Disturbed Digest features one of my horror stories, “Backwater Saints” about a failed rock musician who is haunted by the specter of his former lead singer and best friend.
 Editor Tyree Campbell has assembled a really nice collection of horror poems, stories, artwork and articles.
 I hope you have time to check it out–in print or in digital at the link.

-I’m very pleased to be part of a forthcoming anthology, Hallows’ Eve, edited by Ellen Datlow and Lisa Morton.
-In addition to stories about scheming jack-o’-lanterns, vengeful ghosts, otherworldly changelings, disturbingly realistic haunted attractions, masks that cover terrifying faces, murderous urban legends, parties gone bad, cult Halloween movies, and even trick or treating in the future, Hallows’ Eve will offer chilling explorations of related holidays like All Souls’ Day, Dia de los Muertos, and Devil’s Night.
+A forthcoming anthology, Haunted Nights, edited by Ellen Datlow and Lisa Morton, has one of my stories in it.
 The sixteen other authors included are: Kelley Armstrong, Pat Cadigan, Brian Evenson, Jeffrey Ford, Heather Graham, Eric J. Guignard, Stephen Graham Jones, Kate Jonez, Paul Kane, John Langan, John R. Little, Jonathan Maberry, Seanan McGuire, S. P. Miskowski, Garth Nix, and Joanna Parypinski.
 Look for it in 2017!